ZisElite/cmtl/README.md

 You are now ready to start tagging your files.

 (I am planning on adding an in-app help section with more detailed instructions)

+## Contrybuting
+Feel free to mess around with the project.